wwwouaiebe/ESSimpleDoc/README.md

 ### @type tag

 This tag is used to document the type of a property or a variable.
-The tag must be followed by a type description between {}.
-All the text following the } will be ignored.
+The tag must be followed by a type description between {&nbsp;}.
+All the text following the {&nbsp;} will be ignored.

 ### @return and @returns tags

-These tags are used to document the return value od a method.
-The tag must be followed by a type description between {}.
-All the text following the } is considered as a description of the return.
+These tags are used to document the return value of a method.
+The tag must be followed by a type description between {&nbsp;}.
+All the text following the {&nbsp;} is considered as a description of the return.

 ### @param tag

 This tag is used to document a parameter of a method.
-The tag must be followed by a type description between {} and the parameter name, exactly as it is in the code.
+The tag must be followed by a type description between {&nbsp;} and the parameter name, exactly as it is in the code.
 All the text following the parameter name is considered as a description of the parameter.

 ### @ignore tag